Best coffee beans UK 2026

 What are the best coffee beans for a De'Longhi Magnifica?

-Medium roast Arabica blends work best.
-Lavazza Qualità Oro is our top recommendation — it grinds cleanly, produces good crema, and doesn't clog the grinder.
-Spiller & Tait Signature Blend is an excellent step-up.
+Medium roast Arabica blends.
+Lavazza Qualità Oro is our top recommendation — it grinds cleanly, produces good crema, and does not clog the grinder.
+Spiller & Tait is an excellent step-up.
 Avoid very dark, oily beans as they can gum up bean-to-cup grinders.

 Are expensive coffee beans worth it?

-Up to a point, yes.
-Moving from budget supermarket beans (£7–10/kg) to Lavazza Oro (£14/kg) or Spiller & Tait (£18/kg) produces a noticeable quality difference.
-Beyond ~£25/kg, the differences become more subtle and more about flavour profile preference than objective quality improvement.
+Up to a point.
+Moving from budget supermarket beans (£7–10/kg) to Lavazza Oro (£14/kg) or Spiller & Tait (£18/kg) makes a noticeable quality difference.
+Beyond ~£25/kg, differences are more about flavour preference.
 For daily drinking, £12–18/kg is the sweet spot.

 Our picks